-- Fast: sum, add, subtract, multiply - Medium: divide, mod (that is, remainder) - Slow: transcendental functions (sqrt, sin, exp) - Incredibly slow: power x^y for real x and y - On most platforms, divide, mod and transcendental functions are not pipelined, so a code will run faster if most of it is just adds, subtracts and multiplies. - For example, solving an N x N system of linear equations by LU decomposition uses on the order of N3 additions and multiplications, but only on the order of N divisions.
+- Fast: sum, add, subtract, multiply - Medium: divide, modulus (remainder), sqrt - Slow: transcendental functions (sin, exp) - Incredibly slow: power $x^y$ for real x and y - On most platforms, divide, mod and transcendental functions are not pipelined, so a code will run faster if most of it is just adds, subtracts and multiplies. - For example, solving an N x N system of linear equations by LU decomposition uses on the order of N additions and multiplications, but only on the order of N divisions.